 Timings: From 9am to 4pm (last tour starts 4pm)

-This is a dry walk along concrete pathways and steel staircases as far as the Golden Flowstone cavern.
+This is a dry walk along concrete pathways and steel staircases as far as the Golden Flowstone cavern (as far as Platform 3).
 Plenty of viewing galleries to admire the amazing rock formations.
 Rated as Easy.
+No guide required.

 Tour 2 - Top of the World

 Duration: 1 hr 45 mins.

 Timings: From 9am.
 Last tour starts 3pm